How to Import Leads to LeadSquared?

 • You can specify the source (organic search, referral sites, etc.) from which you obtained your leads.

 • The Import Summary Note option lets you enter text to specify details about the CSV file.
-For example, you could mention where you collected the data (Mall, Kiosk, Office, etc.), a partner you recieved the data from or even the old system (Zoho CRM, SalesForce, etc.)
+For example, you could mention where you collected the data (Mall, Kiosk, Office, etc.), a partner you received the data from or even the old system (Zoho CRM, SalesForce, etc.)

 Note: If you mapped a particular lead field in your CSV file to the Lead Source field in LeadSquared, then this option is automatically updated.
 You will not be allowed to make changes here.
 For instance, if a field named Reference is mapped to Lead Source, these details will get updated automatically.